-A girl in the year below giggled “hi Romeo” as we passed in the school corridor.
+A girl in the year below giggled, “Hi, Romeo,” as we passed in the school corridor.
 Another group of younger girls blushed when I accidentally glanced in their direction.
 And David Ross gave me an angry shove by the lockers.
-This was new: I wasn’t used to anyone recognising me; I wasn’t used to any kind of attention or reaction at all.
+This was new: I wasn’t used to anyone recognising me.
+I wasn’t used to any kind of attention or reaction at all.
 But I was in a school of over a thousand students and at least nine hundred and ninety still had no idea who I was – only the kids whose parents forced them to go to the play because a brother or sister was in it would have gone.
-And all my classmates were oblivious to the fact that I was even in the play, let alone playing a leading part and kissing Emily Acres on stage!
-I big happy part of me wanted to announce to the world that Emily was my girlfriend.
+And all my classmates were oblivious of the fact that I was even in the play, let alone playing a leading part and kissing Emily Acres on stage!
+A big, happy part of me wanted to announce to the world that Emily was my girlfriend.
 A wiser part of me suppressed the urge.

 “Mr Palmer, that was an extremely stupid thing you did last night.”
 Ms Florence announced even before the last of the crew were out of sight.
 She had her hands on her hips and was standing up tall, eyeing me.
 It was a pose I’d seen before: it was exactly the same no-nonsense pose that Emily had used on her dad.

-I knew she was meaning me asking Mr Acres for an appointment to ask for his daughter’s hand in marriage.
+I knew she meant me asking Mr Acres for an appointment to ask for his daughter’s hand in marriage.

 She had simply stated the truth, and she knew it.
 I nodded.

 “Will, dear, you hardly know Emily.
 You might think you know her, but you don’t.
 Not well enough to marry.
 At first you were just her escape, her vent.
-And then all I ever cast you as was as a bit part: a knight in shining armour.
-Now there is a risk things are going to get serious, and you have to proceed carefully” she started to lecture me in an quieter, even tone; “that is, if you care for her” she whispered.
+And then, all I ever cast you as was as a bit part - a knight in shining armour.
+Now, there is a risk things are going to get serious, and you have to proceed carefully.”
+She started to lecture me in a quieter, even tone.
+“That is, if you care for her,” she whispered.

 Intriguing!
 It must mean the tree-house.
 Our tree-house.
 Just what was Emily up to?